pve/foobotapi/txt/testing.md

 Getting it right is harder.
 And that is where Test Driven Design comes in.

 The workflow is easy.
-Define a test like the following, including the sample data that was shown to work manually with the API.
+Define a test like the following, including the sample data that was shown to work manually with the APIs.
 ```
 def test_transform2adafruit():
     x = sampleinput